Giuseppe Valle (general): Military career

 After the establishment of the Regia Aeronautica in 1923, Valle joined the new armed force with the rank of colonel, assuming the position of commander of the airship group.
 In 1926 he obtained the seaplane pilot license, being then appointed commander of the newly formed Accademia Aeronautica.
 In November 1928 he left the command of the Aeronautical Academy to assume the functions of head of the Central State Property Office, and in 1929 he became Deputy Chief of Staff of the Air Force, being then promoted to Chief of Staff on 22 February 1930.
 Between December 1930 and January 1931 he took part in Italo Balbo's Italy-Brazil transatlantic air cruise.
 On 10 November 1933, after Benito Mussolini dismissed Balbo from the post of Air Force Minister and assumed that post for himself, Valle left the post of Chief of Staff to assume that of State Undersecretary for the Air Force, reporting directly to Mussolini, who however granted him considerable autonomy, leaving him as de facto Minister of the Air Force.
 From 22 March 1934 he also resumed service as Chief of Staff of the Regia Aeronautica.

 After assuming office, Valle wrote Mussolini a secret report in which he showed that Balbo had inflated the figures on the numbers of available aircraft – a practice he would be in turn accused of by his successor, Francesco Pricolo, years later.
 In 1939 Valle was appointed national councilor of the Chamber of Fasces and Corporations.
 In September 1939, during a meeting of the chiefs of staff of the Italian armed forces shortly after the outbreak of the Second World War, he opposed Italy's entry into the war, declaring to Mussolini that the Air Force was unprepared for war.
-On that occasion Valle proposed to suspend the sale of a batch of Savoia-Marchetti S.79 bombers to Yugoslavia, divertine them to the Regia Aeronautica, but was not listened.
+On that occasion Valle proposed to suspend the sale of a batch of Savoia-Marchetti S.79 bombers to Yugoslavia, diverting them to the Regia Aeronautica, but was not listened.
 On 10 November 1939 he was replaced as Air Force Chief of Staff by General Francesco Pricolo.